Education E-3 Sponsorship Jobs in Oregon

 - Competence with and commitment to inclusive excellence; ability to be an effective partner with diverse students, faculty, and staff.

-- Ability to establish effective working relationships, professional rapport, and effectively accomplish work within a University setting that includes a wide array of individuals, groups, policies, and processes.
+- Professional demeanor and ability to establish effective working relationships, professional rapport, and effectively accomplish work within a University setting that includes a wide array of individuals, groups, policies, and processes.
+Ability to work effectively with various constituencies including the general public, faculty, staff, administrators, students, alumni, and other members of the University community.

 - Effective ability to use and learn computers, technology, software, and applications at level of sophistication required for the duties of the position, including, without limitation, Microsoft Office (Outlook, Word, Excel, and PowerPoint), the internet, and computerized maintenance management systems.